jreisinger/docs/data/blog/2021-01-15-check-ip-address.md

 212.114.52.42 is not OK
 ```

-Or to find out from where are people (or programs) engaging with my services I run:
+Or to find out from where are people (or programs) engaging with services I run on a Linux box:

 ```
 $ journalctl --since "00:00" |  perl -wlne '/((?:\d{1,3}\.){3}\d{1,3})/ and print $1' | sort | uniq | xargs -I {} checkip -check geo {} | sort | uniq -c | sort -n | tail